polybuildr/bitnebula/content/post/thoughts-about-balloon.md

 var z = "Hello, " + "world!";
 ```

 (Unfortunately, there's nothing that can syntax highlight Balloon properly.
-There's an [issue filed for that](https://github.com/polybuildr/balloon-lang/issues/40).)
+There's an [issue filed for that](https://github.com/polybuildr/balloon-lang/issues/40) labelled "help wanted". :P)

 It also has Python-like tuples.